 - Expect to wear a facial covering for the duration of your journey, wash or sanitize your hands frequently, and honor physical distancing.
 We continue to prioritize traveler safety, health and well-being with protocols, including masks, medical grade cleaning, plastic protective barriers and signage.

-- SEA implemented the new COVID-19 health measures outlined in guidance from Washington state Governor Inslee for a four-week statewide set of restrictions through mid-December in response to the recent rapid spread of the COVID-19 virus in the state and across the country.
+- SEA implemented the new COVID-19 health measures outlined in guidance from Washington state Governor Inslee for a statewide set of restrictions through Jan.
+4, in response to the recent rapid spread of the COVID-19 virus in the state and across the country.

 Airport Dining and Retail